OriolMoreno/C.A.R.L.E.S/README.md

 # Software Architecture
 this is the software architecture of the project with the hardware components to, is not the ones we have finally done cause the changes of the evaluation method made us change a few thinks.
-We finally separte from the prject a few parts and we have maded them a partt.
-Thes are the parts we separate:
+We finally separate from the project a few parts and we have made them a part.
+These are the parts we separate:
 * The module of Computer Vision
 * The human interaction
 * The realistic cinematic.